astileanua1141/React_Sandbox/README.md

 # React_Sandbox
-A collection of Microservices projects based on React, created through courses and learning materials.
+A collection of Microservices projects based on React, Node and Express,  created through courses and learning materials.
+Course: Udemy-Microservices.with.Node.JS.and.React
 ## #1: 1-small-react-blog

 Components:
 #### client
 	A React base app, containing some pages that allow some calls to the 2 services: posts and comments.